backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 models.append(('GB', GradientBoostingClassifier()))
 ```

-This dataset is from Kaggle, but I'm not looking for a model that optimizes for accuracy at the expense of generality.
-I'm genuinely interested in the predictive capabilities of the 27 features, and would like my model to be able to predict on new data as well.
+The dataset is from Kaggle, but I'm not looking for a model that optimizes for accuracy at the expense of generality.
+I'm genuinely interested in the predictive capabilities of the 27 features, and would like for my model to be able to predict on new data as well.

-For this to happen, I must estabalish a few precautionary measures.
+**For this to happen, I must estabalish a few precautionary measures.**

-**High Variance**
-The dataset contains a less than preferrable number of samples, and because of this, testing accuracy will be highly subject to variation.
+**High Variance -** The dataset contains a less than preferrable number of samples, and because of this, testing accuracy will be highly subject to variation.
 I want the two best performing models of the group, but I do not want them if they can't fit to new data.
 In attempt to mitigate this, I will use 10 repititions of 5-fold stratified cross validation when estimating each model's out-of-sample accuracy.

-**Data Leakage**
-Instead of passing the actual models to cross_val_score, I will cross validate pipelines containing both the model, **and** the preprocessing steps.
+**Data Leakage -** Instead of passing the stand alone models to cross_val_score, I will cross validate pipelines containing both the model, **and** the preprocessing steps.
 Thus, when the dataset is split into new training and test sets at each fold, the two sets will be preprocessed separately, and the chances of data leakage will be near-to-none!

 ```python